Post-Brexit and OSH

 IOSH policy position

-The UK left the European Union (EU) on 31 January 2020, calling into question the future of many well-established occupational safety and health (OSH) laws.
-Here is IOSH’s view on it.
+The United Kingdom (UK) left the European Union (EU) on 31 January 2020, calling into question the future of many well-established occupational safety and health (OSH) laws.
+Here is IOSH’s view.

 What’s the issue?

-A UK-EU Trade and Cooperation Agreement was implemented following the UK’s exit from the EU.
-Chapter six, which relates to labour and social standards, outlines reciprocal commitments not to reduce the level of protection for workers.
+A UK-EU Trade and Cooperation Agreement was implemented in 2020, following the UK’s exit from the EU.
+Chapter six of the agreement related to labour and social standards and outlined reciprocal commitments not to reduce the level of protection for workers.

-The Government’s top priorities include growing the economy and cutting NHS waiting lists.
-OSH investment contributes to achieving both.
 There should be caution when equating deregulation with economic growth.
-Robust workplace regulatory standards support rather than hinder a thriving economy, help the UK be an attractive country for multinationals and partner countries to do business with, and safeguards against new and emerging risks.
+Robust workplace regulatory standards support rather than hinder a thriving economy.
+They help the UK to be an attractive country for multinationals and partner countries to do business with, and provide safeguards against new and emerging risks.

-Post-Brexit free trade agreements provide unique opportunities for the UK to contribute to the promotion of workers’ rights and the enhancement of OSH measures, not just domestically but in partner countries, with trade deals to include legally enforceable commitments on labour rights and to take measures to combat modern slavery.
+Post-Brexit free trade agreements provide unique opportunities for the UK to contribute to the promotion of workers’ rights and the enhancement of OSH measures, domestically and in partner countries too.
+Trade deals should include legally enforceable commitments on labour rights and take measures to combat modern slavery.

 What needs to happen?